 - Australian Public Service tips – STAR model

-You can apply for multiple roles in TMOS – we encourage you to do so!
+You can apply for multiple roles in TMOS.
 Please indicate your intent to apply for multiple roles (and their locations) in your Cover Letter.
 This helps us manage the process and maximise your options and the possibility of being offered one or more interviews if you are shortlisted.
 Do note that each university and role has a unique set of Selection Criteria.
 You will need to modify your responses to the Selection Criteria for each role.

 Frequently Asked Questions

-Can I apply if I am still working on my PhD?
+Can I apply for jobs if I am still working on my PhD?

-Yes!
 We support applicants who are undertaking their PhD but you must be near completion of your work.
-TMOS positions are available to start from January 2021, however, we do offer flexible starting dates.
+We offer flexible starting dates which can be discussed in the job offer phase.

 I am a male candidate.
-Will there be other opportunties to apply?
+Will there be opportunities to apply?

 I am outside of Australia, may I still apply?

-No. The start date for each role may be discussed with the Hiring Manager during the job offer phase.
-We understand that there are visa delays, travel restrictions in place, as well as other general circumstances that may mean a candidate needs to defer their start date beyond January 2021.
+The start date for each role may be discussed with the Hiring Manager during the job offer phase.
+We understand that there are visa delays, travel restrictions in place, as well as other general circumstances that may mean a candidate needs a longer window to commence their role.

 I am a New Zealand Citizen, does this count as having ‘Australian Working Rights’?